nina-pham/matcha-restock-checker/README.md

 # matcha-restock-checker
-yamamasa koyamaen, notify when the product is back in stock script currently checks every hour and notifies me on discord
+yamamasa koyamaen, notify when the product is back in stock. checks every hour and notifies me on discord